 Long-Term Care and Other Considerations

-If you have questions about the eligibility requirements for Medicare and Medicaid, the benefits involved, or any other issues related to the two programs, it's in your best interests to contact an attorney who specializes in elder law.
+You may have questions about the eligibility requirements for Medicare and Medicaid, the benefits involved, or any other issues related to the two programs.
+It's in your best interest to contact an attorney who specializes in older adult law concerns.